ahsan-raazaa/yolov9-openvino/README.md

 - OpenCV

 ## 🔗 Acknowledgement
-This project is based on the following projects:
+This repo is based on the following projects:
 - [yolov5-openvino](https://github.com/dacquaviva/yolov5-openvino-cpp-python) - Example of using ultralytics YOLOv5 with Openvino in C++ and Python
 - [YOLOv9](https://github.com/WongKinYiu/yolov9) - YOLOv9: Learning What You Want to Learn Using Programmable Gradient Information